syncfusion-content/winui-docs/winui/Pyramid-Chart/Segment-spacing.md

 ---
 layout: post
 title: Segment spacing in WinUI Chart control | Syncfusion
-description: This section explains about how to set segment spacing for the Syncfusion WinUI Chart(SfPyramidChart) control.
+description: This section explains about how to set segment spacing for the Syncfusion WinUI Chart (SfPyramidChart) control.
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Segment spacing in WinUI Chart (SfPyramidChart)
+# Segment Spacing in WinUI Chart (SfPyramidChart)

 The gap between each segment in the pyramid chart can be set using the [GapRatio]() property.
 The default value of [GapRatio]() property is 0 and its value ranges from 0 to 1.